17 BEST Things to Do at Mount Rainier (Non-Hikers Too!)

 Sunrise

-The Burroughs Mountain Trail delivers unparalleled glacier views, while the Naches Peak Loop offers an easier option with dramatic mountain and lake scenery.
+The Burroughs Mountain Trail delivers the best view in the entire park, while the Naches Peak Loop off Chinook Pass offers an easier option with dramatic mountain and lake scenery.

 The best hikes in Mount Rainier extend beyond these two popular areas.